iciclespider/mezzanine/README.rst

 When running the server, it needs to be informed where the admin media is.
-Generally, just pointing to the grappelli media directory is good enough (filebrowser does work quite right though).
+Generally, just pointing to the grappelli media directory is good enough (filebrowser does not work quite right though).
 I also like to test using all network interfaces, which creates the effect of access from several different domains.
 There is also a fixture called "localhost", which provides a very simple Hello World example web site.